Project Khanum’s

 🎓 Graduation Support

-🚀Job Placement & Follow-Up
+🚀 Job Placement & Follow-Up

 Active job placement assistance connecting graduates with garment factories and tailoring shops, plus ongoing monitoring to ensure successful transitions and better opportunities.

-Our Partners
+pushpa Partners